evantahler/messagebot-core/README.md

   - Oh, and its free!*

 * we will be selling a hosted version, support, and custom development of enterprise features.
 Stay Tuned.

+## Requirements

+- Node.js
+- mySQL
+- Redis
+- ElasticSearch

+## Configuration and Running

+### Node Setup

+- Configure `.env` with the secrets you need, or ensure that they are already present within the environment
+  - ensure that the databases you listed exist and that the user(s) you have configured can reach & access them
+- npm install && npm update
+- run migrations via `npm run migrate`
+- (source .env && ) `npm start`